 |Period 4||February 5 - March 22, exams March 23 - 29|

 |Period 5||April 3 - May 25, exams May 28 - June 1|

 |Period 6||June 4 - June 22, exams June 25 - 29|

 The academic year is divided into two semesters.
 Each semester consists of three periods.
 Students generally take two courses in periods 1, 2, 4, and 5 and one course in periods 3 and 6.

 Please note: periods 3 and 6 are stand-alone periods.
 This means that as an alternative to taking a course in these periods you can follow an extra course in a preceding period.

 Dutch grades range from 1 (lowest) to 10 (highest).
-The highest grade 10 is only rarely awarded to a student's work.
+The highest grades 9 and 10 are rarely awarded to a student's work.
 An 8 is considered a high mark, 7 and 6 are more common.
 Grades from 1 (very poor) to 3 are rare.
 Grades of 5.5 and higher are passing grades in the Netherlands but we advise you to confirm what constitutes a passing grade at your home university.

 |Quality Assessment||ECTS grade||Dutch grade|